Hernia Mesh Complications

 - Stiffness in the abdomen

 Today, the use of mesh products in hernia surgery has been widely adopted, with estimates that more than 80% of all hernia operations involve use of a mesh.
 The source of the dispute over hernia meshes often comes down to materials used in the construction of the mesh.
 Various forms of meshes have involved composites, polymers, biodegradable biomaterials, and even metals.
 There are many varieties of meshes and there is strong disagreement over performance and success of surgical procedures involving particular types of meshes.
 The wanted characteristics of meshes are inertness, avoidance of infection, adequacy of long-term tensile strength to resist early recurrence, quick compatibility with host tissue, flexibility to prevent fragmentation, and little likelihood of cancer risk.
+NCBI

-non-mesh hernia repair options
+Non-mesh hernia repair options

 The dispute over the use of a mesh in hernia surgery continues today.
 According to many doctors, mesh is not necessary for most hernia repairs.
 Many non-mesh hernia surgeons successfully complete repairs with recurrence rates of less than 3%.
 At the same time, those doctors feel that the mesh offers a high risk of continuing complications from this relatively simple surgery.
 A suspicion is that it is the profit motive of medical manufacturers that drives the incidence of use of the mesh.
 Most surgeons are viewed as having become dependent on mesh and anti-mesh researchers are often not heard.
 Studies do continue in any event, and a dispute continues to rage.

 Hernia mesh contraction, mesh erosion and shrinkage is caused by a defect in the hernia mesh medical device and is not an acceptable risk of being implanted with mesh.